The following Argument has been submitted for the Viewpoint above.

 error

+While the reasoning capabilities of LLMs are steadily improving, they still lack the depth and nuance of human reasoning.
 Additionally, LLMs fall short if the data available for a topic on the internet is biased, for example, when certain viewpoints are under-represented online.

-At present, LLMs also suffer from the hallucination problem, meaning they occasionally produce inaccurate or misleading results.
+LLMs also suffer from the hallucination problem, meaning they occasionally produce inaccurate or misleading results.

 Despite these limitations, LLMs might be able to generate a valuable set of initial arguments.
-Humans can use this initial output as a starting point or study the data retrieved to craft better, more nuanced questions.
+Humans can use this initial output as a starting point or study the data retrieved to craft better, more nuanced arguments or questions.

 {{story_help_text}}